 - Formulates and implements appropriate patient care strategies that incorporate a comprehensive, multidisciplinary approach.

-- Selects and begins appropriate initial therapy for patients with critical or life-threatening conditions.
+- Selects and begins appropriate initial therapy for patients.

-- Identifies and applies preventive, curative, and palliative measures that appropriately utilize health system resources.
+- Identifies and applies preventative, curative, and palliative measures that appropriately utilize health system resources.

 Interpersonal Skills and Communication